navinlabcode/tnbc-chemo/analysis/cancer_cell_metaprogram.md

 | OUT_DIR        | output directory to save results        |

-In addition, to facilitate parallel computation, we provide a wrapper written in Python's snakemake to call the above Rscript.
+In addition, to facilitate parallel computation, we provide a wrapper written in Python's [snakemake](https://snakemake.github.io/) to apply the above Rscript to samples.
+For example, the following command simultaneously processes 4 samples in parallel.

 ``` console
 snakemake -s analysis/scripts/metamodule.fnmf.wrapper.snk.py --cores 4